Top 4 Benefits of Electric Car Ownership in 2023

 Better for the environment

 Of course, one of the most obvious benefits to an EV is their reduced impact on the environment, both emissions and in terms of noise pollution.
 It’s thought that every electric car on the road in place of a petrol or diesel car saves around 1.5 million grams of CO2 as there is no tailpipe to emit fumes.
-The emissions created during electric car production tend to be higher but as the technology around lithium batteries continues to involve, this will be reduced over time.
+The emissions created during electric car production tend to be higher but as the technology around lithium batteries continues to involve and with the increased number of ev charging stations, this will be reduced over time.

 With traditionally fueled vehicles being phased out thanks to the production ban coming in 2030, investing in an electric car now can help you prepare for the future and adapt to this new way of travel before it’s mandatory.
 When that time comes, it’s also likely that many companies will increase the price of their electric vehicles, so you’d be wise to get in on the ground floor ASAP.